Bitcoin Loan Listings Explained

 When Bitcoins are lent over longer terms, lenders get compensated with higher interest rates.
 The interest rate is not identical with the IRR (the internal rate of return or effective rate) of a loan because it is a nominal rate.
 But usually there is not a large difference between the nominal and the effective interest rate.
 There will be a dedicated blog post on how to calculate the loan IRR from the perspective of the lender and from the borrower’s perspective.

-A loan can either be repaid in a one time payment (stated as “single repayment”) at the end of the term or there can be repayments of principal during the term (stated as “monthly repayment”).
-A loan with single repayment is also called a bullet loan.
-The entire amount is repaid in one bullet payment which includes the principal and the interest payment.
+A loan can either be repaid in installments during the term (stated as “monthly repayment”).
 When there is a monthly repayment the loan is also called an amortizing loan.
 The monthly repayment is called an annuity.
 The annuity is a constant payment and consists of a repayment of principal and of an interest payment.

 Even though the annuity is constant over the term of the loan, the share of repayment and interest changes.
 At the beginning of the loan term outstanding principal is high, that means the interest rate payment is also high since it is calculated based on outstanding principal.
 When the loan matures the interest portion gets smaller and the principal repayment increases.